toppa/Shashin/readme.txt

 === Shashin ===
 Contributors: toppa
 Donate link: http://www.toppa.com/shashin-wordpress-plugin
-Tags: Picasa, Fancybox, Twitpic, Youtube, image, images, photo, photos, picture, pictures, gallery, widget, widgets, video Requires at least: 3.0
+Tags: Picasa, Fancybox, prettyPhoto, Twitpic, Youtube, image, images, photo, photos, picture, pictures, gallery, widget, widgets, video
+Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 3.2.6
+Stable tag: 3.3
 License: GPLv2 or later

 Shashin is a powerful WordPress plugin that lets you easily display photos and videos from Picasa, Twitpic, and Youtube in your WordPress site.

 == Description ==

-**Installation of [Toppa Plugin Libraries for WordPress](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/) is required.
-Please download and activate it before installing Shashin.**

-**What's new in Shashin 3.2**
+**What's new in Shashin 3.3**

-* More user friendly UI for adding albums, photos, and videos (uses jQuery tabs menu)
-* Accepts Google+ URLs for adding public albums
-* "Limited view" album support for Picasa albums (works with Picasa URLs only, not Google+)
+* Now includes the [PrettyPhoto](http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/) photo viewer (Fancybox is still included also, but switching to PrettyPhoto is recommended, as the GPL compliant version of Fancybox is no longer maintained.
+Highslide is no longer supported since it is not compliant with the GPL).
+* No longer depends on the Toppa Plugin Libraries plugin (plugin dependencies = bad idea)
+* Improved UI for Settings menu
+* Bug fixes

 **Overview**

 Shashin has many features for displaying photos and videos from Picasa, Youtube, and Twitpic in your Wordpress posts and pages:

 * Show a gallery of all your albums, photos, and videos, with multiple options for organizing them
-* Use a jQuery based WYSIWYG media browser for easily adding photos, videos, and albums to your posts
+* Use the Media Manager to easily create and add galleries to your posts
 * Show your photos and vidoes with your favorite image viewer.
-Fanycbox is included with Shashin, but you can use a different viewer of your choice
+PrettyPhoto and Fancybox are included with Shashin, or you can use a different viewer of your choice
 * Pick individual photos or videos to display, in any size, including captions and EXIF data
 * Pick photos and videos from any combination of Picasa, Youtube, and Twitpic to display in groups of thumbnails
 * Show thumbnails of your newest photos and videos, from one or more albums
 * Display album thumbnails for albums you choose, or all your albums, sorted however you like.
-Includes links to Google Maps
+Includes links to Google Maps (for Picasa albums with location data)
 * Display any number of random photos and videos.
 You can also choose to exclude certain photos or albums from random display
 * Use a widget to display Shashin photos in your sidebar
 * Customize the Shashin stylesheet to suit the theme of your site.
 * Internationalization: Shashin supports translations into other languages (please contribute a translation if you're bilingual!)
 * Schedule daily automatic synchronization of Shashin with your feeds from Picasa, Twitpic, and Youtube.

+Shashin is multi-site compatible.

+**Get Help**

+Enter a post in [the wordpress.org support forum for Shashin](http://wordpress.org/support/plugin/shashin), and I'll respond there.

+**Give Help**

+* Provide a language translation - [here's how](http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/)
+* Fork [the Shashin repository on github](https://github.com/toppa/Shashin) and make a code contribution
+* If you're savvy user of the plugin, [answer questions in the support forum](http://wordpress.org/support/plugin/shahsin)
+* If you tip your pizza delivery guy, tip your plugin developer - [make a donation](http://www.toppa.com/shashin/)

 == Installation ==